 Welcome to the Department of Physical Therapy and Human Movement Sciences at Northwestern University's Feinberg School of Medicine!
 The department has been preparing physical therapists for over 90 years and has a strong tradition of best practices in teaching and learning, discovery of new knowledge, and exceptional patient-centered care.
 The COVID-19 pandemic has added new challenges in your preparation as future health care providers.
-However, the department remains committed to facilitating your development as a physical therapist professional who is able to care for clients from diverse backgrounds within the contexts of their communities and in the new world of COVID-19.
+However, the department remains committed to facilitating your development as a physical therapist professional who cares for clients from diverse backgrounds within the contexts of their communities and in the new world of COVID-19.
 We strive to foster your growth as a generalist practitioner who demonstrates excellence in communication and interpersonal skills; clinical reasoning for effective evidence-based decision-making; and social responsibility.

 Our faculty and staff have prepared this handbook so that your academic journey may begin and progress smoothly.
 Please take the time to carefully read the handbook, including our policies and procedures.
-The Acknowledgement of Receipt and Understanding of the content of the Student Handbook must be signed electronically and submitted by 4 p.m. on Monday, September 20.
+The Acknowledgement of Receipt and Understanding of the content of the Student Handbook must be signed electronically and submitted by 5 p.m. on Monday, September 19.
 Updates to the handbook will be issued annually.

-The faculty looks forward to serving as your mentors!
+The faculty looks forward to serving as your mentors and offering support during your training.
+We believe our learning community will promote connections, sharing, and learning from each other.
 Please do not hesitate to contact me if I can assist in your professional development.